bobbyiliev/introduction-to-bash-scripting/ebook/en/content/014-creating-custom-bash-commands.md

 As a developer or system administrator, you might have to spend a lot of time in your terminal.
 I always try to look for ways to optimize any repetitive tasks.

 One way to do that is to either write short bash scripts or create custom commands also known as aliases.
-For example, rather than typing a really long command every time you could just create a short cut for it.
+For example, rather than typing a really long command every time you could just create a shortcut for it.

 ## Example